andycroll/andycroll.com/_posts/2019/2019-12-01-ensure-you-correctly-build-caching-keys.md

 This is a ‘powerful tools enabling subtle bugs’ problem.

-Models that `belong_to` other models can often have a context.
-When we use the data from any “parent” model in a view-cached partial, you need to include that model in the cache key, or the view will not update with changes to that model.
+When we use the data from any “parent” model in a view-cached partial, you need to include that model in the cache key, or the view will not update with changes to that parent.

-Additionally also be aware of nested models.
-If a model `has_many` objects and you neglect to use `touch: true` in the declaration of the “child” model’s `belongs_to` relationship then the cache key won’t change and you’ll see out of date information.
+You also need to be aware of nested models.
+If a model `has_many` objects and you neglect to use `touch: true` in the declaration of the “child” model’s `belongs_to` relationship then again the cache key won’t be “busted” and your view will show out of date information.

 ## Why not?

 It’s always worth checking whether you need caching at all.
-It is best to understand the performance improvements versus the possibility of maddeningly hard to find bugs.
+It is best to understand the performance improvements versus the possibility of maddeningly-hard-to-find bugs.

-Caching bugs aren't apparent in the normal places we look for bugs; the code, the logs and in error reporting.
+Caching bugs aren't apparent in the normal places we look for bugs; the code, the logs or in error reporting.
 Also your tests are unlikely to discover them as caching is typically turned off in development and test environments.

-I’m definitely not saying “don’t cache” I'm just saying “be careful”.
+I’m definitely not saying “don’t cache”.
+I'm just saying “be careful”.